Buckingham Park Church of England Primary School

 In addition to the learning linked to the national curriculum, the whole school participates in British Science Week.
 This is a national programme to raise awareness, spark enthusiasm and celebrate science.

-At Buckingham Park this allows all pupils to come off-timetable and experience areas of science that may not form part of the usual school curriculum.
+At Buckingham Park, this allows all pupils to come off-timetable and experience areas of science that may not form part of the usual school curriculum.
 It also gives us the opportunity to engage and involve the wider school community in particular parents who can join us to share their scientific knowledge or simply take part in activities alongside their children.

 Impact